laertjansen/SelectedPersonalProjects/README.md

-A collection of selected personal projects ranging from games and prototypes to novels.
+A collection of selected personal projects including games, prototypes, and novels.

 The Runner